CCExtractor/fastfingers/CONTRIBUTING.md

 ## Design

 FastFingers is a Linux GUI application.
-Main libraries and tools used in the project are GTK3, GLib, CMake and cJSON.
+The main libraries and tools used in the project are GTK3, GLib, CMake, and cJSON.

-The UI designs are stored under "src/ui" in the XML format, which are both human-readable and interpretable by GtkBuilder.
+The UI designs are stored under "src/ui" in the XML format, which is both human-readable and interpretable by GtkBuilder.

 FastFingers and Cheatsheet are two different executables.
 FastFingers starts from main.c and the Cheatsheet app starts with cheatsheet.

-Pages files are named "(pageName)-page", custom widget files take the widget's name. main.c, fastfingers.c and cheatsheet.c files controls the application flow. ff-utils.c file has the utility functions that are used in the project.
+Pages files are named "(pageName)-page", custom widget files take the widget's name. main.c, fastfingers.c and cheatsheet.c files control the application flow. ff-utils.c file has the utility functions that are used in the project.

 Keyboard shortcuts are stored in the "data/applications" path.
-Each application has their owned JSON file with a custom format.
+Each application has its JSON file in a custom format.
 This format is described in the section below.

 ## How to add new applications